inseri-swiss/inseri-core-wp/docs/tutorials/data-mapping-with-python.md

 ## Step 1: Create a new post

-On your inseri instance or in the playground (remember, your changes will not be saved there), add a new post and give it a title.
+On your inseri instance or in the [playground](https://playground.inseri.swiss){:target="\_blank"} (remember, your changes will not be saved there), add a new post and give it a title.
-In this example, we call the post "Image selection".
+In this example, we call the post "Data mapping with Python".
 You can type this at "Add title...".

 ## Step 2: Add a Web API block

-Add an inseri text editor by clicking the `+` below the title.
+Add an inseri Web API block by clicking the `+` below the title.
 Select "Browse all" and look for "Web API" in the category _inseri_.

 Enter the following URL in the corresponding field: